 Sheltered is great fun for those that enjoy these micromanaging games and it's quite something to attempt keeping these people alive.
 It'll probably take a couple games for you to get the hang of things as death is real here and I remember just watching my first batch of folks slowly rot away from a lack of food or resources.
 It's important to keep a balanced tab of resources available while still aggressively expanding in order to push ahead.
 It's a great test to see just how long you can keep your family going on in the wasteland and there are many adventures to behold across your scavenges.
 There are many items to collect and items to build as well with a well done in-depth survival system.

-Review Done on Sheltered for Xbox One
+Sheltered Review on Xbox One

 Review Code Provided by Team17